 Heat strengthened glass is not cooled as quickly as tempered glass is, which means the compression strength is lower.
 In the end, heat-strengthened glass is approximately twice

 as strong as annealed glass.

-We are SGCC Certified and provide tempered glass throughout Massachusetts/New England and throughout North America.
+We are SGCC Certified and provide heat-treated safety glass throughout Massachusetts/New England and throughout North America.

 Tempered Glass Documents

 Temp Glass Technical Information →

 Temp Glass Quality Inspection →

 Sports arenas and Hockey Rinks use tempered glass around the rink to ensure its stronger and safer for both the players and the crowd.
 We fabricate pieces of glass